asier-ortiz/asierortiz.com/README.md

 ## Deployment

-The site is deployed using [Netlify](https://www.netlify.com/).
-Ensure that your production build is optimized and the necessary environment variables are set up in your Netlify dashboard.
+The site is deployed using [Netlify](https://www.netlify.com/), a platform I chose for its **simplicity, speed, and powerful features** tailored for modern web development.

 ## License